dconeybe/concurrency-is-hard/README.md

 ## Press

-Articles and blog posts from around the web which cover Comprehensive Rust:
+Articles and blog posts from around the web which cover Concurrency Is Hard:

 - 2023-09-08:
   _[Teaching Rust in 5 days](https://mo8it.com/blog/teaching-rust/)_.
-  Comprehensive Rust was used as a base for a 5-day university class on Rust.
+  Concurrency Is Hard was used as a base for a 5-day university class on Rust.
 - 2023-09-21:
   _[Scaling Rust Adoption Through Training](https://security.googleblog.com/2023/09/scaling-rust-adoption-through-training.html)_.
   We published a blog post with details on the development of the course.